Studies

 Special conditions apply to the Abegg-Stiftung.

-Master in Conservation-Restoration
+in Conservation-Restoration

 The Master’s programme develops intellectual and practical skills in a specialised field of conservation-restoration, requiring scientific and technical research.